loda-lang/loda-programs/programs/oeis/list5.md

 * [A296955](http://oeis.org/A296955) ([L20 program](296/A296955.asm)): Sum of the smaller parts of the partitions of n into two distinct parts such that the smaller part divides the larger.
 * [A296965](http://oeis.org/A296965) ([L09 program](296/A296965.asm)): Expansion of x*(1 - x + 2*x^2) / ((1 - x)*(1 - 2*x)).
 * [A296966](http://oeis.org/A296966) ([L18 program](296/A296966.asm)): Sum of all the parts in the partitions of n into two distinct parts such that the smaller part divides the larger.
+* [A297024](http://oeis.org/A297024) ([L17 program](297/A297024.asm)): Sum of the smaller parts of the partitions of n into two parts such that the smaller part does not divide the larger.
 * [A297045](http://oeis.org/A297045) ([L12 program](297/A297045.asm)): Number of pieces in the list d(m), d(m-1), ..., d(0) of base-20 digits of n; see Comments.
 * [A297086](http://oeis.org/A297086) ([L03 program](297/A297086.asm)): a(n) = 1 if gcd(n, phi(n)) == 1 otherwise 0.
 * [A297155](http://oeis.org/A297155) ([L03 program](297/A297155.asm)): a(1) = a(2) = 0, after which, a(n) = 1+a(n/2) if n is of the form 4k+2, otherwise a(n) = a(A252463(n)).